Skip to main content

 Rabbinic Hebrew

-This refers to the Hebrew of the Tannaitic period (up to around 200 AD) and the Amoraic period (up to around 600 AD) = Mishneh1 and Mishneh2.
+This refers to the Hebrew of the Tannaitic period (up to around 200 CE) and the Amoraic period (up to around 600 CE) = Mishneh1 and Mishneh2.
 Thematically, this also includes pre- or proto-Mishneh Hebrew in literary and non-literary texts, the transmission of Mishneh (dialects?), the influence of Greek and Aramaic and the introduction to Hebrew epigraphy (inscriptions, manuscripts, codices, genizot, etc.).
 The study of Hebrew Linguistics of this period is obligatory, especially for the study of rabbinic literature and the Talmud.

 In addition, the student needs a sound knowledge of the Palestinian (=Western) and Babylonian Aramaic of the Talmudim (=Eostaram.).
 If there is no introduction to these Aramaic languages, an introduction to the related neighboring Aramaic languages can be used instead: For Ostaram. especially Syro-Aramaic = Old Syriac or Mandaean (Old Syriac is currently offered every summer semester at the Institute of Semitic Studies.
 The course extends over 2 semesters with a final exam and an obligatory reading course in the 3rd semester), or the Neo-Aramaic of the modern era of the Jacobite Christians of Tur-'Abdin (offered by the Institute of Semitic Studies).
 For Western Aramaic, the Aramaic of the Dead Sea manuscripts (in the courses offered by the Institute of Semitic Studies), but also the New Western Aramaic of the Christians in Ma'lula (in the courses offered by the Institute of Semitic Studies).
 However, the courses on New Aramaic (New Eastern and New Western Aramaic) require knowledge of Old Syriac.